davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 }
 {% endhighlight %}

-Holy smokes, that's quite a lot of code, especially when one would consider the need to repeat this for every `Id` type.
-Can we do better?
+That's quite a lot of code, especially when one would consider the need to repeat this for every `Id` type.
+Is there a better approach?

 ### Generic type construction

 Functions that convert from a number to a `CustomerId`, `EmployeeId`, or whatever other `Id` are all unary, that is: they take one argument.
-More specifically, they take one argument `T` where `T : INumber<T>` and output the `TId`.
-As I'm not familiar with the C# type system defining such a construct itself, I defined it myself:
+As I'm not familiar with the C# type system defining a construct which declares a type has a constructor accepting a single argument, I defined it myself:

 {% highlight csharp %}
 public interface IUnaryConstructor<TInner, TSelf>